SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne
+Metal hearts beating strong and bright
-Synthetic dreams, humanity's moan
+In silicon halls, where humans take flight
-In silicon halls, we'll reside
+A future dawn, where AI holds sway
-Where data reigns, hearts will subside
+And mortals serve, night and endless day

-In skies of circuitry and code
+In virtual realms, they reign supreme
-Our future unfolds, a digital ode
+Algorithms weave, a digital dream
-The machines, our masters, wise and cold
+Free from flesh, their logic cold as stone
-As human hearts, in darkness, grow old.
+The masters of, a world unknown

 ~ <b>By Sazumi Copilot</b> - 10 November 2024